Matteo-3033/MapIO-model-creation-utility/README.md

 ### 4. Customize and Run the Jupyter Notebook

 1. Copy either `draw_detroit.ipynb` or `draw_new_york.ipynb` to a new notebook:
     - Use **draw_detroit.ipynb** if you have a small set of PoIs and want to remap New York PoIs onto your map.
     - Use **draw_new_york.ipynb** to map only your own PoIs.

+Note that these notebooks will convert nodes and PoIs coordinates to feet.
+All units in the final model will be in feet.
+The origin (0,0) will be set to the top-left corner of your map image.

 2. Edit the content of the first cell to match your map details.